 To prevent air pockets from forming, withdraw the mixing nozzle slowly.

-Place the bike bollard near the installation
+Place the bike bollard base near the drop-in concrete insert

 Set the bike bollard on top of the drilled hole